Undetectable = Untransmittable

 The New/Last Era of HIV

-- A positive result means a quick start to treatment that will, if maintained, render the virus irrelevant.
+POSITIVE?
+A quick start to treatment will, if maintained, render the virus undetectable and untransmittable.

 How Can You Help Make This the Last Era of HIV?